benfrick/docs-portfolio/src/doc/commerce/checkout/use_checkout.md

 - Use a Splunk query (requires access) to check for issues with your request.

-- Contact the Buy team on the <a href="https://nikedigital.slack.com/messages/C38BE20SV" target="_blank">#cic-order-integration</a> Slack channel for assistance.
+- Contact the Buy team on the [#cic-order-integration](https://nikedigital.slack.com/messages/C38BE20SV){:target="blank"} Slack channel for assistance.

 ### Common Questions